mahdit83/Dagger2SimpleExample/README.md

 # Dagger2SimpleExample
 A Simple Example for better Understanding of Dependency Injection with Dagger2

-check branch lesson1 for beginers.
+check branch lesson1 for beginners.

 barnch lesson2,
 lesson2-type2,